Space Shuttle Columbia Memorial

 - Col. Ilan Ramon, Israeli Air Force

 In April 2003, Congress approved and President George W. Bush signed into law the Columbia Memorial Act, authorizing the secretary of the Army, in consultation with NASA, to place a memorial to the Columbia crew in Arlington National Cemetery.
 NASA administrator Sean O'Keefe, accompanied by more than 400 family members, former astronauts and friends, dedicated the memorial on February 2, 2004.
-Standing just a few feet away from the Challenger Memorial, it features a silhouette of the space shuttle imprinted with the names of the astronauts and surrounded by seven stars.
+Standing just a few feet away from the Space Shuttle Challenger Memorial, the marker features a silhouette of the space shuttle imprinted with the names of the astronauts and surrounded by seven stars.